-The term «en meurette» refers to a dish that has been braised in a particularly delicious red wine sauce from the Burgundy region of France.
+The term en meurette refers to a dish that has been braised in a particularly delicious red wine sauce from the Burgundy region of France.
 Probably the best known of these dishes is oeufs en meurette, made from poached eggs.
 But even tastier, in my opinion, is fish made this way.
-The firm-fleshed monkfish (lotte in French) lends itself to braising and is wonderful en meurette.
+The firm-fleshed monkfish (lotte in French) lends itself to braising and is wonderful prepared this way.
 Carp and other firm-fleshed river fish are typical, so in the US a natural choice would be the humble catfish.
 It may be suprising to pair catfish with a ‘classy’ French sauce but I assure you, gentle reader, that the pairing results in some fine eating.

-Begin by pouring a bottle of red wine into a saucepan and adding a sliced carrot, a sliced onion, a crushed garlic clove, a chopped shallot and some fresh herbs—some parsley, a spring of thyme and a bay leaf—then season with a pinch of salt and some whole peppercorns.
+Begin by pouring a bottle of red wine into a saucepan and adding the other sauce ingredients.
 Simmer briskly until the wine is reduced by half.
 Strain the reduction through a sieve into another saucepan, then thin out the sauce with some good stock.
 Bring back to a simmer and then thicken the sauce with some beurre manié, about two tablespoons of flour and butter rubbed together to make a paste.
 You can add some more if you feel the sauce is too thin, but remember that the sauce will reduce further during the next step and you only want to give the sauce to be nice and silky, not at all stodgy.

 While your wine is reducing, make the garnish for the fish by sautéing in butter or oil a goodly chunk of slab bacon or pancetta, cut into lardons, until well browned but not crisp.
 Set aside and, in the same skillet, sauté some button mushrooms that you have cut into quarters until they, too, are nicely softened and browned.